archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:solr_indexing_frequency_seconds]`

 The number of seconds between each run of the SUI and PUI indexers.
-The indexers will perform and indexing cycle every configured number of seconds.
+The indexers will perform an indexing cycle every configured number of seconds.

 `AppConfig[:solr_indexing_frequency_seconds] = 30`